5 New Uses of Virtual Reality Outside of Gaming

 VR is also being used to explore mental health treatment.
 It has been used to treat issues including alcohol addiction, claustrophobia, depression, and more.
 Because people can use headsets in their own homes, it can provide a safe and more cost effective option for many clients.

-Virtual Reality in Education/Training
+Example: Virtual Reality in Education/Training

 The pandemic forced students to learn online.
 While platforms like Zoom help to facilitate collaboration, they often fall short.
 Virtual reality can help.
 It can boost student engagement and help them stay focused.